 "I've been compared to [Patrick] Vieira and [Paul] Pogba – two more players I really respect and, in a way, see as role models.
 When I watch videos of them I think I'd like to play that way," Zakaria has said previously.
 There is plenty more to come from the Gladbach player – who can also fill in at the back – and the signs are there that another Vieira or Pogba-styled long-limbed midfielder is on the rise.
-Strong, full of running, great in the tackle and a fine passer, Zakaria is quickly developing into a fine all-round midfielder in the same mould as former Arsenal and France midfielder Vieira.
+Strong, full of running, great in the tackle and a fine passer, Zakaria is quickly developing into an all-round midfielder in the same mould as former Arsenal and France midfielder Vieira.

 Did you know?

 Zakaria could have played for either Sudan or Congo, with his mother Sudanese and his father Congolese, but the Gladbach midfielder has only ever played for the country of his birth.
 He started out with the U19 team in 2014, and is now a key player for the senior team.
 He featured twice for his country at the 2018 FIFA World Cup in group-stage draws against Brazil and Costa Rica before Switzerland were eventually knocked out by an Emil Forsberg-inspired Sweden in the round of 16.
 A second major international tournament has brought about a second last-16 appearance for Zakaria and Switzerland at Euro 2020.